 Leather Funerary Baldachin of Isetemkheb B, Cairo National Museum JE-26276

-Paris, 1889), complete text and plates with modern annotations and corrections; indexed and subjects/persons linked
+Caire, Paris, 1889), complete text and plates with modern annotations and corrections; indexed and

-Names' Transcriptions (Ancient Egyptian persons mentioned on this site.
+Persons Directory (Ancient Egyptian persons mentioned on this site.
 Personal names and those of

 They were not yellow (21a Dynasty painted anthropoid coffins from the "Royal Cache" TT320)

 Photographs by Sergej V. Ivanov to lecture by Edward R. Loring (Proceedings of the International